10 action-packed days in beautiful Cambodia!

 You tour ends in Siem Reap on day 10.
 A return airport transfer is not included but is easy to arrange.
 Siem Reap airport is just a short tuk tuk ride away from the city.

 9 nights of accommodation are included on this tour.
-You will stay in a combination of twin-share hotels, guesthouses and bungalows.
+You will stay in a combination of hotels, guesthouses and bungalows which are twin-share.
 1 night will be spent on an overnight bus from Sihanoukville to Siem Reap.
 The bus will be fitted with individual beds.

 6 breakfasts, 3 lunches and 1 dinner are included.
 You will need to purchase the rest of your meals yourself.
 This is a great opportunity to throw yourself into Khmer culture and try local food.
 Western meals are readily available in most restaurants, or you could try local curries and amok dishes.